lszeremeta/knows/README.md

 ## Key Features 🚀

 - **Customizable Graph Generation**: Tailor your graphs by specifying the number of nodes and edges.
-- **Diverse Output Formats**: Export graphs in formats like GraphML, YARS-PG, CSV, Cypher, GEXF, GML, SVG, JSON, and others.
+- **Diverse Output Formats**: Export graphs in formats like GraphML, [YARS-PG 5.0](https://github.com/lszeremeta/yarspg), CSV, Cypher, GEXF, GML, JSON, and others.
 - **Flexible Output Options**: Display results in the console, redirect them, or save them directly to a file.
-- **Integrated Graph Visualization**: Conveniently visualize your graphs in SVG format.
+- **Integrated Graph Visualization**: Conveniently visualize your graphs in SVG, PNG, JPG, or PDF format.
 - **Intuitive Command-Line Interface (CLI)**: A user-friendly CLI for streamlined graph generation and visualization.
 - **Docker Compatibility**: Deploy Knows in Docker containers for a consistent and isolated runtime environment.
 - **Selectable Properties**: Choose which node and edge properties should be generated.